mwcraig/algebra-based-intro/lab-manual.md

  Equipment

-- .Various colored springs
+- Various colored springs
-- .Mass hangers with masses
+- Mass hangers with masses

 ### Objective

 Data collection

-- .Quantitative analysis of oscillating spring and mass
+- Quantitative analysis of oscillating spring and mass

 Lab Skills

 -
-  - .Uncertainty propagation
+  - Uncertainty propagation
-  - .Measurement Precision
+  - Measurement Precision

-- .Significant Figures
+- Significant Figures
-- .Agreement in measurements based on uncertainty
+- Agreement in measurements based on uncertainty

-- .Determine the spring constant
+- Determine the spring constant

-- .Determine oscillation period.
+- Determine oscillation period.
-- .Show energy is conserved (advanced)
+- Show energy is conserved (advanced)

 Physics Concepts

-- .Hooke's law, spring constant and elastic potential energy
+- Hooke's law, spring constant and elastic potential energy

 ### Conceptual (C-Level) DONE BEFORE LAB

 You are given two identical springs (with spring constant k) and a mass (m).

-- .Imagine that both springs are attached to the mass side-by-side ("in parallel"), and the springs are attached to the ceiling with the mass hanging from them.
+- Imagine that both springs are attached to the mass side-by-side ("in parallel"), and the springs are attached to the ceiling with the mass hanging from them.
-  - .Draw a schematic diagram of the forces acting on the mass (don't forget labels!).
+  - Draw a schematic diagram of the forces acting on the mass (don't forget labels!).
-  - .How much would each spring stretch?
+  - How much would each spring stretch?
 Write your answer as a number times how far the mass would stretch a single spring supporting its weight.
-  - .If you wanted to replace your two-spring combination with a single spring that stretched the same amount, how would the spring constant of your new spring compare with the spring constant of one of the original springs?
+  - If you wanted to replace your two-spring combination with a single spring that stretched the same amount, how would the spring constant of your new spring compare with the spring constant of one of the original springs?

-- .Repeat the previous steps, but this time for the case where the springs are attached end-to-end ("in series") to the block and hung from the ceiling.
+- Repeat the previous steps, but this time for the case where the springs are attached end-to-end ("in series") to the block and hung from the ceiling.

 ### Basic Lab (B-level)